sider/sider-docs/docs/tools/css/stylelint.md

 ### `glob`

-This option allows you to specify a files or directories to analyze.
+This option allows you to specify files or directories to analyze.
 Glob patterns are available.

 ### `config`